-To avoid a run in with the Federal Trade Commission over unfair and deceptive marketing practices, work with an Internet marketing lawyer.
+To avoid a run in with the Federal Trade Commission, work with an advertising and marketing lawyer.
 The attorneys at Kelly Warner have been practicing online marketing law for a long time.
 Partner Daniel Warner is an astonishingly effective litigator, and Aaron Kelly – the other named partner, enjoys a 10-out-of-10 rating on lawyer review website AVVO.com.
 Kelly also maintains a preeminent rating with venerated attorney assessment group Martindale-Hubbell.

 To learn more about Kelly Warner, click here.
 To read more about other FTC cases and legal issues that affect today’s marketplace, head here.
 If you are currently dealing with an FTC investigation or inquiry, get an attorney.
 Going it alone could result in an avoidable — and unfavorable — business-crushing fine.
 Besides, hiring a lawyer to help with marketing initiatives may be a lot less costly than you think – and could ultimately save you a small fortune.
 Don’t wait.
 Get in touch today.

 The Takeaway: In the United States, home to the world’s most free-speech-friendly constitution, using gag clauses to prevent negative online reviews is tantamount to a criminal act in the minds of many people.
 And adding egregious clauses to consumer contracts isn’t a wise move, as they’re becoming more and more ineffectual in the eyes of judges.